Madame Roland: Women's studies

 Madame Roland's memoirs and letters are unique in that they show the French Revolution from the perspective of a very intelligent woman who played an active role in the heart of events.
 When interest in the role of women in history grew at the end of the twentieth century, there was an upsurge in the number of publications on the life and work of Madame Roland.
 This helped build a more nuanced and less idealized image of her.
 There has also been a minor rehabilitation of Jean-Marie Roland, who was traditionally presented as someone intellectually and politically dwarfed by his wife.
 It is now recognized that although he did not have his wife's charisma and sharp political talent, he was an intelligent and conscientious administrator.

-In particular, attention focussed on the contrast between Madame Roland's views on the limited role women should play in public life, and her own active and directive involvement in politics.
+In particular, attention focused on the contrast between Madame Roland's views on the limited role women should play in public life, expressed doubt about female authorship and her own active and directive involvement in politics.
 Madame Roland never spoke out for women's rights.
-She stated that the time was not yet right for women to openly participate in public debate.
-It was the role of women to inspire and support the men behind the scenes.
+She stated that the time was not yet right for women to openly participate in public debate but rather the role of women was to inspire and support the men behind the scenes.
 Only when all French men were politically and socially free, could women also claim their place in public life.
 It is possible that here too she followed her idol Rousseau, who felt that women should be mainly supportive and subservient.

 At the same time she states in her memoirs that the restrictions imposed by society on women were abhorrent to her, and looking back she found it difficult to stomach that for a time she had played only a subordinate role in the collaboration with her husband.
 However, she chose to conform to the social norms of her time.
 Her views are closer to those held by Louise de Kéralio than the revolutionary feminists Etta Palm and Olympe de Gouges.